AngusG/angusg.github.io/_posts/2018-02-25-robust-machine-learning-checklist.markdown

 # Deep neural networks are over-parameterized

+You will notice that it's extremely difficult to do well on any of these tests with a state-of-the-art deep neural network.
 If you still aren't convinced that deep neural networks are highly over-parameterized with respect to their ability to generalize in a meaningful way, perform a randomization test, similar to that from non-parametric statistics.
 Randomly replace all the labels in your training set.
 A __good__ model should have a __challenging__ time fitting randomly assigned labels, since there will be no useful correlation between the features and the label.